AOEpeople/Aoe_SessionVars/Readme.md

 				<validate /> <!-- Regular expression to validate the value of parameter -->
 				<scope /><!-- if empty core will be used -->
 				<defaultValue /><!-- fallback if parameter wasn't captured before -->
+				<defaultValue_STOREID /><!-- fallback if parameter wasn't captured before.
+Replace the storeId with actual STORE ID -->
 			</var1>
 		</vars>
 	</aoe_sessionvars>